Febuxostat

 What is the dosage?

 Febuxostat tablets are available in one strength of 80mg.
-Treatment may start with a small dose of 40mg (half a tablet) once a day.
+Treatment may start at 40mg (half a tablet) once a day.
 Over time your doctor may increase your dose to 80mg (one tablet) daily.
-Higher doses are used in some cases.
+The maximum is 120mg (one and one-half tablet) daily.

 Can other medications be taken with febuxostat?